Reisorel/Reisorel/README.md

 # Hello, I'm François 👋

 I'm a passionate PM / fullstack developer with a keen interest in creating captivating and responsive web experiences for sustainable and live music business.
 Mastering JavaScript, HTML5, CSS.
+My current stack revolves around Node.js for the backend and React for the frontend, allowing me to create modular and user-friendly applications.
-Currently, I'm diving deep into Node.js and React to expand my backend and frontend skills.
+I'm currently diving into Python and Django to explore more sophisticated backend solutions ! 🐍

 ## 💻 Tech Stack
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)